Kanegraffiti/LessonPlans/Basic Science/Week4_Basic_Science_Lesson_Plan_JSS1-3.md

 - Abused substances like **alcohol, tobacco, tramadol, and cough syrups** can harm the body and mind.
 - Drug abuse leads to **sickness**, **addiction**, **poor behaviour**, and **family quarrels**.
 - Say **no** to drugs, follow doctors’ instructions, and report suspicious drug activities.
+- Learn to **read medicine labels carefully** and only take doses given by a trusted adult or health worker.
+- Build strong friendships that **support healthy choices** and practise what to say when someone offers you harmful substances.

 ### Assignment